dongdori/Papers-Review-and-Implemenation/Natural Language Processing/Enriching Word Vectors with Subword Information(2017)/README.md

 ## 2. Methodology

 ### 2.1.
 CBOW with Negative Sampling
-This paper utilizeS CBOW language model with negative sampling.
+This paper utilizeS Skip-gram language model with negative sampling.

 When training word representation without information of subword, Optimization objective is as below.